Four Drawbacks of Cognitive Therapy

 The self-focused cognitive approach assumes that it is irrational or negative cognitive beliefs about the self, rather than negative activating experiences, that lead to negative emotional states (e.g., depression or anxiety) and dysfunctional behavior.
 The behavior includes a sense of defeat and the withdrawal of investment in people and in conventional goals, as well as an intensified sense of vulnerability.
-The purpose of cognitive therapy is to restructure the client's irrational/negative/distorted beliefs into rational, accurate or positive ones.
+The purpose of cognitive therapy is to restructure the client's irrational, negative, and/or distorted beliefs into rational, accurate or positive ones.

-Although the self-focused cognitive therapy has been shown to be superior to medication treatment for the symptoms of depression and anxiety, it also suffers at least the following weaknesses:
+Although self-focused cognitive therapy has been shown to be superior to medication treatment for symptoms of depression and anxiety, it also suffers at least the following weaknesses: